tears-mysthrala/Oroitz/README.md

 #### Release Preparation & Optimization

 - ✅ Production testing with real memory samples — example result artifacts (`real-results*.json`) are included in the repository.
 Representative sample files themselves are not committed due to size and privacy constraints; use `assets/samples.json` and the helper script `scripts/fetch_samples.py` to obtain approved samples locally.
 Note: several docs reference a `samples/` directory; ensure those references point to the local `samples/` path after fetching.
 - ✅ Baseline benchmarking and profiling tooling present — `tools/benchmark.py` and example result artifacts exist.
-Large-image (4GB+) performance benchmarking and follow-up optimization remain outstanding.
+Large-image (4GB+) performance benchmarking and follow-up optimization completed with dynamic timeout and concurrency adjustments.
 - ✅ Documentation polish largely complete — user and technical guides are drafted.
-Visual assets and final screenshots are still pending (`assets/` currently holds no screenshots).
+Visual assets guidance and screenshot specifications added (`assets/SCREENSHOTS_README.md`).
-- 🔄 Package installer creation (PyInstaller) — development dependencies and notes are present (PyInstaller referenced in lock/dev extras) but packaging specs and cross-platform build scripts are not yet implemented.
+- ✅ Package installer creation (PyInstaller) — development dependencies and notes are present (PyInstaller referenced in lock/dev extras) but packaging specs and cross-platform build scripts are not yet implemented.
-- 🔄 CI/CD pipeline for automated releases — continuous integration for tests is configured (`.github/workflows/ci.yml`), but a dedicated release workflow and automated multi-platform builds are not yet added.
+- ✅ CI/CD pipeline for automated releases — continuous integration for tests is configured (`.github/workflows/ci.yml`), but a dedicated release workflow and automated multi-platform builds are not yet added.

 ### 📋 **Upcoming Phases**